coderolls/coderolls-blog/_posts/array/2021-05-17-java-check-if-array-contains-value-or-element.md

 ### 2. For Primitive Array

-To check if a primitive array contains a value, we can use the simple for loop and add a equals condition in the loop.
+To check if a primitive array contains a value, we can use the simple for loop and add an equal condition in the loop.

 ```java
 int[] numbers = {1, 2, 3, 4, 5, 6, 7};